owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Fixture Creation

-Most of the time, we create fixtures for tests to quickly define prototypes for each of the models and ask for instances with properties that are important to the test at hand.
+Most of the time, we create test fixtures to quickly define prototypes for each of the models and ask for instances with properties that are important to the test at hand.
 But in the context of REST web services, we can't create fixtures unless there is a REST API defined.
 To break this constraint, we use dRuby to open up another channel to directly interact with fixture data on web server.

 Assuming we are using the [factory_girl][4] gem for fixture creation, We create a dRuby service for port discovery and a dRuby service for each fixture instance: